olga-urentseva/cocktails-backend-postgres/README.md

 This is a new backend for my application Bartttender.

-why?
+Why?

 1. I want to improve my backend skills
-2. I want to work with postgreSQL db instead of just json files that I have in my current application
+2. I want to work with PostgreSQL database instead of just json files that I had to make my application scalable for larger amount of data.